MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Session windows are the most complex type.
 They group events that arrive at similar times, filtering out periods of time where there's no data.
 For this, it's necessary to provide:

-- A timeout: How long to wait if there's no new data.
+- A timeout: how long to wait if there's no new data.
-- A maximum duration: The longest time that the aggregation will be calculated if data keeps coming.
+- A maximum duration: the longest time that the aggregation will be calculated if data keeps coming.

 You can also define a partition, if you want.

 ![Diagram that shows session windows with a five-minute timeout.](media/dataflows-streaming/dataflows-streaming-21.png)

-You set up a session window directly in the pane for the transformation.
+You set up a session window directly on the side pane for the transformation.
 If you provide a partition, the aggregation will only group events together for the same key.

 ![Screenshot that shows the duration, timeout, and partition settings for a session time window.](media/dataflows-streaming/dataflows-streaming-22.png)

 ### Snapshot window

-Snapshot windows groups events that have the same timestamp.
-Unlike other window, a snapshot doesn't require any parameters because it uses the time from the system.
+Snapshot windows groups events that have the same time stamp.
+Unlike other windows, a snapshot doesn't require any parameters because it uses the time from the system.

 ![Diagram that shows a snapshot window.](media/dataflows-streaming/dataflows-streaming-23.png)

 ## Define outputs

 After you're ready with inputs and transformations, it's time to define one or more outputs.
-As of July of 2021, we support only one type of output: a Power BI table.
+As of July of 2021, streaming dataflows support only one type of output: a Power BI table.

-This output will be your dataflow table (that is, an entity) that can be used to create reports in Power BI Desktop.
+This output will be your dataflow table (that is, an entity) that you can use to create reports in Power BI Desktop.
 You need to join the nodes of the previous step with the output that you're creating to make it work.
 After that, all you need to do is name the table.

 ![Screenshot that shows configuration of an output table.](media/dataflows-streaming/dataflows-streaming-24.png)